jakewright/home-automation/service.device-registry/README.md

 **Arguments**

-- `"identifier":string` a globally unique identifier for this device
+- `"id":string` a globally unique ID for this device
 - `"name":string` a friendly name for the device
 - `"type":string` the type of the device as understood by the client e.g. hs100
 - `"kind":string` the kind of device e.g. lamp
-- `"room_identifier":string` the globally unique identifier of the room
+- `"room_id":string` the globally unique ID of the room
 - `"controller_name":string` the name of the device's controller
 - `"attributes":object` arbitrary controller-specific information about the device
-- `"depends_on":array` an array of dependencies for this device
-    - `"local_property":string` the name of the local property that has a dependency
-    - `"local_value":string` the value of the local property that has a dependency
-    - `"remote_device_identifier":string` the identifier of the device this property depends on
-    - `"remote_property":string` the remote property that must be set
-    - `"remote_value":string` the value of the remote property
 - `"state_providers":array` names of external services that provide state

-If the identifier already exists, the existing device will be overwritten.
+If the ID already exists, the existing device will be overwritten.

 **Response**